 It's interesting that old remedies like witch hazel are still popular and widely available today.
-They make good additions to a first aid kit or medicine cabinet and can be very helpful for minor problems.
-Remember, though, that witch hazel is a treatment for symptoms rather than a cure for a disorder.
+A witch hazel preparation could make a good addition to a first aid kit or medicine cabinet and may be helpful for minor problems.
+Remember, though, that the preparation is a treatment for symptoms rather than a cure for a disorder.
 If the combination of witch hazel and the body's own healing mechanisms doesn't cure a problem, a doctor should be consulted.

 © 2012 Linda Crampton